tech-recipes/think-in-streams/README.md

 # think-in-streams
-Java Streams Patterns for tuning LOOPS into Streams
+Java Streams Patterns for turning LOOPS into Streams